 The purpose of the ECU Standards For Diving Certification And Operation Of University Diving Programs, here after referred to as the ECU Diving Manual, is to set forth safety standards in compressed gas diving operations conducted under the auspices of East Carolina University (ECU).
 It is the intent of the University to ensure that all compressed gas diving conducted under University auspices is conducted in a manner that will maximize protection of divers from accidental injury and/or illness.
-It is also the purpose of this document to set forth standards for training and certification which will allow a working reciprocity between East Carolina University auspices, state and federal agencies engaged in scientific diving.
+It is also the purpose of this document to set forth standards for training and certification which will allow a working reciprocity between East Carolina University and the American Academy of Underwater Sciences (AAUS), other colleges, universities, state and federal agencies engaged in scientific diving.
 Fulfillment of the purposes shall be consistent with the furtherance of research and safety.